 The new legislative requirement to pay the National Living Wage of £7.20 came into force from 1 April 2016.
-However the council was committed to paying the Living Wage determined by the Living Wage Foundation and this was implemented from 1 April 2016 at the rate of £8.25 per hour for staff at spine points 12 and below and increased in line with the rate set by the Living Wage foundation each April since.
-In discussing the implementation of the pay award for 2019 the living wage element is likely to be removed as the NJC award raises the bottom pay to the level of the National Living Wage.
+However, the council was committed to paying the Living Wage determined by the Living Wage Foundation and this was implemented from 1 April 2016 at the rate of £8.25 per hour for staff at spine points 12 and below and increased in line with the rate set by the Living Wage foundation each April until April 2019.
+From April 2019 the living wage element was removed as the NJC award raised the bottom pay to the level of the National Living Wage.